KxSystems/docs/docs/license/gcp.md

     at the Google Platform’s landing page.

 11. _No support or maintenance_.
-    Access to the Kdb+ Software is provided to you without any support (consulting services) or maintenance (error
+    Access to the kdb+ Software is provided to you without any support (consulting services) or maintenance (error
     corrections).